i0dheerajdileep/LexiQuest/readme.md

-# Nurique - Dyslexia Improvement App
+# Lexiquest - Dyslexia Improvement App

 ## Inspiration

-Our inspiration for "Nurique" stems from a deep commitment to improving the lives of individuals with dyslexia and related issues such as dementia, arthritis, and RIS.
+Our inspiration for "Lexiquest" stems from a deep commitment to improving the lives of individuals with dyslexia and related issues such as dementia, arthritis, and RIS.
 We believe in the power of multisensory games and activities and the idea that everyone should have access to personalized activities based on their current state.
 Our motivation comes from the challenges faced by individuals with dyslexia and memory-related difficulties, driving us to create a project that empowers them to overcome these challenges.

 We were also inspired by research papers on multisensory learning for dyslexia ([Prayatna](https://prayatna.co.in/multisensory-learning-for-dyslexia/)), ([ResearchGate](https://www.researchgate.net/publication/221057032_Multisensory_Games_for_Dyslexic_Children)), and educational guides ([Pearson Clinical](https://www.pearsonclinical.co.uk/content/dam/school/global/clinical/uk-clinical/files/Q4_Clinical_Assets/D0069-Dyslexia-Handy-Guide-Brochure.pdf)).